Our Essential Services

 Public transportation in New Zealand is provided by private companies.
-The government does not directly provide transportation services—instead they set policies and invest in services that attend to the needs of the regional councils.
-This means the way these service providers operate varies greatly by city or region.
-For example, in Auckland, you can get a monthly pass that allows you to travel by both bus and train, called the AT HOP.
+The government does not directly provide transportation services—instead they set policies and invest in services that attend to the needs of the local population.
+This means the way these service providers operate varies greatly by city or region, as well as the cost of public transportation.
+For example, in Auckland, you can get a monthly pass that allows you to travel by both bus and train, called the AT HOP, at a cost of 215 NZD (130 USD).
 Other cities, like Wellington, have a range of prepaid monthly cards, depending on the company you use.

 Buses in New Zealand

 Buses are the cheapest and most popular means of public transportation in New Zealand for both intercity travels and within main cities.
-Bus fares will start between 1 and 3 NZD (0,70 and 2 USD) in most cities in the country.
-Each city has its main service provider, so fares for both single tickets and monthly cards may differ depending on where you move.
+Bus fares will start between 1 and 3 NZD (0.70 and 2 USD) in most cities in the country.
+Each city has its main service provider, so fares for both single tickets and monthly cards may differ depending on where you move to.

-You will find most intercity travels to be provided by Intercity and Naked Bus.
-Bus fares will cost 10 NZD (6.50 USD) and higher, and both companies have bus passes, which are valid for 12 months.
+You will find most intercity travels to be provided by the Intercity and Naked Bus companies.
+Bus fares will cost 10 NZD (6.50 USD) and higher, and both companies have bus passes available that are valid for 12 months.